Azure/cortana-intelligence-energy-supply-optimization/README.md

 Architecture Diagram

+Architecture Diagram

 ### What’s Under the Hood

-Raw simulated transactional data are pushed into Azure Data Lake Storage, whence the Spark Jobs run on HDInsight Cluster will take the raw data as inputs and:

-1. Turn the unstructured raw data into structured data and aggregate the individual transactions into weekly sales data.

-2. Train demand forecasting model on the aggregated sales data.

-3. Run the optimization algorithm and return the optimal prices for all products in all competing groups.

-The final results are visualized in Power BI Dashboard.
-The whole process is scheduled weekly, with data movement and scheduling managed by Azure Data Factory.

-### About Implementation on Spark

-A parallel version of the price optimization algorithm is implemented on Spark.
-Utilizing `RDD.map()`, the independent price optimization problems for products in different competing group can be solved in parallel, reducing runtime.
+Simulated demand forecast, price forecast, and specifications of various types of energy resources are produced hourly and pushed into Azure Blob Storage with a message added to Azure Storage Queue.
+A continuously running Webjob hosted on Azure Function monitors the queue.
+Upon receiving the message, the Webjob activates a Azure Batch of Data Science Virtual Machines, each of which obtains simulated data from one substation, as well as the PYOMO code and the solver pre-stored in Azure Blob Storage.
+The pool of VMs execute the optimization in parallel, and push the results into Azure SQL Database before they shut down.
+The results in the database are visualized by PowerBI.

 Solution Dashboard
 ------------------

-The snapshot below shows the Power BI dashboard that visualizes the results of demand forecasting and price optimization solution.
+The snapshot below shows the Power BI dashboard that visualizes the results of the energy resource optimization solution.

 ![Dashboard](media/39ecdcf9b2e18f48111182bd4298498d.shtml)

 Dashboard

-The dashboard contains four parts: 1. **Price Elasticity**: shows the relationship between sales and price, and using the filters on the right, you can select to view the results for a specific store, department or product.
-2.
-**Demand Forecasting**: shows the results and performance of the demand forecasting model.
-3. **Price Optimization** shows the profit gain realized by using the recommended optimal price, as well as corresponding changes in sales volume and price that resulted in the profit gain.
-4. **Execution Time** shows the time decomposition of different computational stages, allowing the user to monitor the runtime.
+Dashboard

+The dashboard contains two tabs.
+The first tab shows the inputs to the optimization, including load forecast for each substation, price forecasts for different types of resources, as well as the wind-farm and solar generation forecast.
+The second tab shows the results of the optimization, including the optimal substation load, optimal substation sale, optimal generation for demand responses and dispatchables (micro-turbines), battery charge or discharge, as well as a comparison of costs between the optimal solution and a baseline solution.

 Getting Started
 ---------------

-This solution template contains materials to help both technical and business audiences understand our demand forecasting and price optimization solution built on [Cortana Intelligence](https://www.microsoft.com/en-us/server-cloud/cortana-intelligence-suite/Overview.aspx).
+This solution template contains materials to help both technical and business audiences understand our energy resource optimization solution built on [Cortana Intelligence](https://www.microsoft.com/en-us/server-cloud/cortana-intelligence-suite/Overview.aspx).

 Business Audiences